craftercms/docs/source/by-role/system-admin/security/configure-studio-security.rst

 |

-To assign a role to a group, please follow the guide :ref:`role-mappings`.
+To assign a role to a group, please follow the guide :ref:`project-role-mappings`.
 To assign permissions to a role, please see :ref:`permission-mappings`

 For an example of setting up LDAP, see :ref:`setting-up-simple-ldap-server`